12 Powerful Facts about Crimes of Passion

 - There have been some truly bizarre crimes of passion in recent times.
 One of the most bizarre murders actually took place in mid-air.
 Specifically, in 2006, a Belgian woman fell to her death while skydiving.
 Her parachute had been tampered with by a younger woman in her skydiving club – the two women had been seeing the same man, also in the club.

-Do you have any interesting or bizarre facts about crimes of passion that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting crimes of passion?
+Share them in the comments below!